cairo-book/cairo-book/src/ch08-02-traits-in-cairo.md

 A trait combined with a generic type defines functionality a particular type has and can share with other types.
 We can use traits to define shared behavior in an abstract way.
 We can use _trait bounds_ to specify that a generic type can be any type that has certain behavior.

-> Note: Note: Traits are similar to a feature often called interfaces in other languages, although with some differences.
+> **Note:** Traits are similar to a feature often called interfaces in other languages, although with some differences.

 While traits can be written to not accept generic types, they are most useful when used with generic types.
 We already covered generics in the [previous chapter](./ch08-01-generic-data-types.md), and we will use them in this chapter to demonstrate how traits can be used to define shared behavior for generic types.